EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-conclusion.md

 >
 > * want to get started quickly
 > * use Slack alerting rather than a build monitor
+> * want many small pipelines
 >
 > ### Don't use Argo Workflows when you:
 >
 > * cannot use Kubernetes
 > * cannot use webhooks
 > * need to trigger builds for multiple reasons
+> * want a single view that shows the current state of a project

 ## Concourse